Kastelbell-Tschars

 Kastelbell-Tschars ([ˌkastl̩ˈbɛl ˈtʃaːɐ̯s]; Castelbello-Ciardes [kaˌstɛlˈbɛllo ˈtʃardes]) is a comune (municipality) in South Tyrol in northern Italy, located about 40 km northwest of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 2,387 and an area of 53.9 km2.

 Kastelbell-Tschars borders the following municipalities: Latsch, Naturns, Schnals and Ulten.

 History

 Coat-of-arms

 The emblem is a gules mill wheel, with eight paddles, on argent background.
 It retakes the insignia of Counts Hendl owners of the castle from 1531 to 1949.

 Society

 Linguistic distribution

-According to the 2011 census, 98.72% of the population speak German and 1.28% Italian as first language.
+According to the 2024 census, 98.18% of the population speak German, 1.77% Italian and 0.05% Ladin as first language.